 The result was that we stayed on the road for another couple of kilometres, but it was no bad thing at that early hour and we were able to reconnect with the GR after a slight shuffle.

 We descended through fields of ripe wheat, some already harvested, with the village of Affoux below us on the left.

-When we came out into the open we were high above the houses of Villechenève, where we hoped to find a bar, and indeed there was, and a little supermarket too.
+When we came out into the open we were high above the houses of Villechenève, where we hoped to find a bar, and having descended into the streets weu found that there was indeed one, and a little supermarket too.